Bugun

-The Buguns (formerly Khowa) are one of the earliest recognized schedule tribe of India, majority of them, inhabiting the Singchung Sub-Division of West Kameng District of Arunachal Pradesh.
-Their total population is approximately 3000.
-The notable features of Buguns are reflected in their simple life and warm hospitality.
+The Buguns (formerly Khowa) are one of the earliest recognized schedule tribes of India, majority of them, inhabiting the Singchung Sub-Division of West Kameng District of Arunachal Pradesh.
 Buguns live in several exogamous clans.
 Traditionally, the predominant occupation was agriculture, supported with other allied activities like fishing and hunting, cattle rearing etc. Buguns have their own folklores, songs, dances, music and rituals.
 A rare bird, the Bugun liocichla, was named after the tribe.

 They live mainly in the subtropical Singchung Administrative Sub-Division of West Kameng district with its, almost whole, native population under 6-Thrizino-Buragaon ST Assembly Constituency of the state of Arunachal Pradesh.
-According to the native legend, they believed that they are the descendants of a single forefather Achinphumphulua.

 Language

-The Bugun language, one two of the Bugunish/Kamenic language under Kho-Bwa languages is listed as an endangered languages of India.
+The Bugun language, one two of the Bugunish/Kamenic language under Kho-Bwa languages is considered endangered by UNESCO, with only around 10,000 speakers mainly concentrated in the Kameng district of Arunachal Pradesh, India.

-Livelihood

-Acting as a basis of their livelihood, shifting cultivation is practiced and domestic animals such as cow, horse, pig, sheep, goat, fowl and the mithun are reared.
-To enrich their diet, wild animals are hunted using simple spears, traps, bows and arrows.

-Culture

-Like Miji and Aka, long hair is kept by some members of both sexes.
-While both sexes adorn themselves with silver ornaments, the men wear a very long white garment and a very high hat, resembling a Turkish Fez.
-The women wear a skull cap, sometimes decorated with beautiful patterns.
-White and checkered jackets are worn as well, usually accompanied by another singlet.

 Religion

 The Buguns are traditionally followers of the animistic religion However, the early 20th century witnessed the gradual penetration of some dominant religions like Buddhism (Mahayana), particularly from the neighbouring ethnic group Sherdukpen, and Hinduism.
 Some have come under Tibetan Buddhist influence.
 Profound Buddhist influence has led to the adoption of many Buddhist rituals and the invitation of Buddhist lamas to participate in their communal rituals.
 As a result, many Buguns declared themselves as Buddhist in censuses.
-Recently, some Buguns have converted to Christianity.
-Nevertheless, a large portion of Bugun (Khowa) population are still following their tradition way of animistic rituals and priesthood.